Area 51 Alienstock: Everything you need to know about the weekend's extraterrestrial events

 So another event, also apparently called Alien Stock, will be held at the Downtown Las Vegas Events Center, on Sept.
 19 at 8 p.m.

-"You can expect EDM artists and some unique art being displayed for an 'out of this world' gathering!" the site promises.
+"You can expect EDM artists and some unique art being displayed for an 'out of this world' gathering!" the site promises, using shorthand for "electronic dance music."

 'Storm' Area 51 Basecamp Experience in Hiko, Nevada

 Rachel isn't the only rural Nevada location hosting an alien event this weekend.
 On Sept.
-20-21, the Alien Research Center in the small community of Hiko is also partying like it's 19999.
+20-21, the Alien Research Center in the small community of Hiko is also partying.

 This event, dubbed the "Storm" Area 51 Basecamp Experience, promises live music, UFO-themed speakers, food trucks and art installations.
 DJ Paul Oakenfeld will perform, and the 2018 documentary "Bob Lazar: Area 51 & Flying Saucers" will be shown.
 Like Rachel, Hiko isn't much of a place, so you'll need to stay in your own tent or RV.
 Ticketmaster is selling passes for the event.

-But hey, Arby's fast-food chain is taking a food truck to the center, and will serve dishes including the E.T.
-Slider and Galaxy shake.
+But hey, Arby's fast-food chain is taking a food truck to the center, and it'll serve dishes including the E.T.
+Slider and the Galaxy shake.

 Other random facts

-- The FAA is closing down the airspace over Area 51 during and after the weekend events.
+- The Federal Aviation Administration is closing down the airspace over Area 51 during and after the weekend events.

 - Bud Light is offering free beer to any alien that escapes Area 51, and has released an alien-themed beer can.
 The beer is the official sponsor of the downtown Las Vegas event.